How to Plan a Project

 A key aim must be for the broader team to understand the plan thoroughly and show real commitment towards and even belief in the plan.
 This never occurs if the project manager develops the plan on their own.
 It must be developed with the participation of the full team, including key suppliers.
 Failing to develop a plan in this way is a major risk to any project.
 With the full participation of the right people, we should first define and then plan the project.

-It allows us to confirm key elements of the project with stakeholders or the sponsor, and then to develop and validate a plan to deliver the project, on time and within the budget agreed with the sponsor or customer.
-It can be a huge mistake to assume we understand what others need or want.
+It allows us to confirm many key elements of the project with key stakeholders and the sponsor, and then to develop and validate a plan to deliver the defined project, on time and within the budget agreed with the sponsor or customer.
+It is often a huge mistake to assume we understand what others need or want.
+Many projects have experienced severe consequences simply from making this assumption.

 What do we mean by validating?
 We mean to model and confirm: